Reckless (Australian Crawl song)

-The EP Semantics charted on the Australian Singles Charts to reach No. 1 and consequently some sources list "Reckless" as a No. 1 single.
+The EP Semantics charted on the Australian Singles Charts to reach No. 1, and consequently some sources list "Reckless" as a No. 1 single.
 It was written by lead singer and guitarist James Reyne.
-Listeners of Triple M voted "Reckless" the 39th best song of all time in 2007; it was the highest placed Australian Crawl song.
+Listeners of Triple M voted "Reckless" the 39th best song of all time in 2007; it was the highest-placed Australian Crawl song.
 In 2025, it placed 39 in the Triple J Hottest 100 of Australian Songs.

 The song's lyrics refer to locations in Sydney such as Manly and Circular Quay.

 In Europe (including the United Kingdom) "Reckless" was released by Geffen Records as a single backed with "White Limbo"; it was also a track on the 1984 expanded LP version of Semantics.

 Australian Crawl performed "Reckless" as one of their three songs for the Oz for Africa concert (1985).
 This was the Australian leg of the global Live Aid show organised by Midge Ure and Bob Geldof.
 The "Oz for Africa" concert was broadcast on MTV, but only performances by Australian band INXS were placed on the 20th Anniversary DVD collection.

 Cover versions

 Fellow Australian artists Paul Kelly and the Coloured Girls performed "Reckless" for their 1988 double single EP release of Dumb Things, it was later credited to Paul Kelly and the Messengers for the 1992 CD Hidden Things.

-During his solo career, Reyne recorded a different version of "Reckless" for Electric Digger Dandy (aka Any Day Above Ground) in 1991.
+During his solo career, Reyne recorded a different version of "Reckless" for Electric Digger Dandy (a.k.a.
+Any Day Above Ground) in 1991.
 He still performs the song during live concerts.

-John Farnham covered the song for his 2005 covers album I Remember When I Was Young, he also covered the Crawl's song "Downhearted".
+John Farnham covered the song for his 2005 covers album I Remember When I Was Young; he also covered the Crawl's song "Downhearted".

-Melbourne-based DJs / producers, Smash N Grab, released "She Don't Like That" in 2005 with re-recorded vocals by James Reyne.
+Melbourne-based DJs and producers Smash N Grab released "She Don't Like That" in 2005 with re-recorded vocals by James Reyne.
 The CD single had three versions: a radio edit, an extended edit and a club mix.